California Public Records Act (CPRA)

 Please provide the following information:

-- A mailing address, telephone/fax number, and email address.
+- Email address, telephone/fax number, and mailing address.

-- Provide a specific description of the records requested.
+- A specific description of the records requested.
 Requestors should indicate specific names, entities, divisions, and complaint/case numbers.

 Logging and Tracking

 CPRA requests will be logged and assigned a CPRA number for tracking purposes.
-Your request and our response are public records, which may be disclosed to the public upon receipt of a proper request for disclosure.
+Your request and the FPPC's response are public records, which may be disclosed to the public upon receipt of a proper request for disclosure.

 Transmittal and Cost